OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-deploy-scaling-app-template.md

 $resourceGroup = Get-AzureRmResourceGroup -Name $resourceGroupName -ErrorAction SilentlyContinue if(!$resourceGroup)
 {
-    Write-Host "Resource group '$resourceGroupName' does not exist. toocreate a new resource group, please enter a location.";
+    Write-Host "Resource group '$resourceGroupName' does not exist.
+To create a new resource group, please enter a location.";
     if(!$resourceGroupLocation) {
         $resourceGroupLocation = Read-Host "resourceGroupLocation";
     }